neverwinter-nights/MEh-Typewriter/ReadMe.md

 ## Building
 To build the solution simply run the provided `build.bat` file.
-Before using this file ensure that your MSVS installation corresponds with the settings in the provided batch file.
+Before using this file ensure that your _MSVS_ installation corresponds with the settings in the provided batch file.
 Other build process details can be found in the `build.bat` file.

 ## Requirements
-* Microsoft Visual Studio 2022 was used to create this solution.
+* _Microsoft Visual Studio 2022_ was used to create this solution.
-* .NET Framework 4.7.2 is used in this solution.
+* _.NET Framework 4.8_ is used in this solution.
-* Windows 7 SP1 is required for .NET Framework 4.7.2 according to the [documentation](https://en.wikipedia.org/wiki/.NET_Framework_version_history).
+* _Windows 7 SP1_ is required for _.NET Framework 4.8_ according to the [documentation](https://en.wikipedia.org/wiki/.NET_Framework_version_history).
-* Original NuGet executable file, Microsoft's edition is not compatible.
+* Original _NuGet_ executable file, Microsoft's edition is not compatible.
 See [www.nuget.org](https://www.nuget.org/downloads).
 * Font file (see other repositories).
 * Font installer (see other repositories).